 If you grew up in the ’80s or ’90s, chances are you remember the thrill of reading Choose Your Own Adventure books.
 The original series sold more than an unbelievable 250 million copies!
 Luckily, these books are still around to share with your students, and not only that; there is a slew of new series that follows the same format.
 Here are a few that your students will be crazy about.

 The original series: Choose Your Own Adventure

 The rights to the original series have been traded back and forth a bit, but if you have a couple hundred bucks and a whole lotta love for the series, you can still buy the Whole Enchilada Collection, which includes the first 40 books written by notable authors such as R.A.
-Montgomery, Edward Packard, Julius Goodman, Richard Brightfield and more.
+Montgomery, Edward Packard, Julius Goodman, Richard Brightfield, and more.
 Best for grades 2-8.

-Best for younger kids: The Dragonlark Collection
+And for younger kids: The Dragonlark Collection

 Did you know that Choose Your Own Adventure has a series just for kids in the primary grades?
 The playful stories are less serious and have gentler endings but still give readers lots of adventurous options.
 Best for grades K-2.